How to write a coach bio that helps people trust you

 Keep claims grounded

 Avoid guaranteed outcomes and vague superiority.
-Specificity is stronger: the type of client, the setting, the method, the credential, or the experience that shaped the practice.
+Specificity is stronger: the type of athlete, the setting, the method, the credential, or the experience that shaped the practice.

 How Coloseos helps

-Colos drafts the About section from the coach's answers and vocabulary.
-The coach edits, approves, and keeps the final voice.
+The build flow and Site editor keep the coach's answers, credentials, photos, and vocabulary together.
+Colos-AI drafts the About section from those facts; the coach edits, approves, and keeps the final voice.